Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 #### Volume / File system analysis

-Once we have an image, and the itegrity of our evidence has been verified, we need to focus our examination on the volume, file system, and artifacts pertinent to our case.
+Once we have an image, and the integrity of our evidence has been verified, we need to focus our examination on the volume, file system, and artifacts pertinent to our case.
 This will include parsing any partition table (DOS or GPT in most cases), identifying the file system